3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/folder-taskbar/README.md

     - `FolderTaskbar_NetFW48_x.x.x.x.zip`
   - For .NET 6
     - `FolderTaskbar_NET60_x.x.x.x.zip`
-2. Extract the downloaded file to a any location of your choice.
+2. Right-click on the zip, select Properties, check `UnBlock` and close with the OK button.
+3. Extract the zip and place it in the desired location.
-3. Launch `FolderTaskbar.exe`.
+4. Launch `FolderTaskbar.exe`.

 # Uninstall